go-graphics/go-gui-projects/README.md

 ### HTML based GUI

+[Apptron](https://github.com/tractordev/apptron) gives you webview windows and common platform APIs for your simple scripts, homebrew utilities, or full applications.

 [Go-app](https://github.com/maxence-charriere/go-app) is a package for building progressive web apps (PWA) with the Go programming language (Golang) and WebAssembly (Wasm).

 [go-astilectron](https://github.com/asticode/go-astilectron) helps use build cross platform GUI apps with GO and HTML/JS/CSS.
 It is the official GO bindings of astilectron and is powered by Electron.